sxusky/data-analyst/docs/README.md

 data-analyst

-*about the theme?
+*about the Minimal theme?
 Minimal is a Jekyll theme for GitHub Pages.*